 Typically, radionuclide concentrations in sediment at locations downriver from Hanford are not significantly different from those at the upstream background location at Priest Rapids Dam.
-For example, as can be seen in Figures 3.4.4 through 3.4.5, the Cs-137 and U-234 concentrations at McNary Dam (downriver location) are similar to the concentrations at Priest Rapids Dam (upriver location).
+For example, as can be seen in Figures 3.4.3 and 3.4.7, the Cs-137 and U-234 concentrations at McNary Dam (downriver location) are similar to the concentrations at Priest Rapids Dam (upriver location).